 The work programme is the responsibility of Defra through a project entitled "Baseline Measurements and Analysis of UK Ozone and UV".

-The project is currently managed by Ricardo Energy & Environment on behalf of a consortium of researchers as follows:
+The project is currently managed by Manchester University on behalf of a consortium of researchers as follows:

 - Met Office – Responsible for Ozone Measurements at Lerwick

 - Manchester University – Management of Ozone and UV Measurements at Reading

 - Reading University – Hosting Daily Ozone and UV Measurements at Reading

 In addition, Public Health England has a network of UV monitoring sites across the UK and has sites in Ireland, Gibraltar and Cyprus.
 The data from these sites are available on the UV Index Graphs page.